Changes in your appearance due to mouth and oropharyngeal cancer

 Your feelings

 Many people feel angry at first.
 You might feel that your doctor and specialist nurse have not prepared you for how you will look.
-It can feel hard to imagine that you will feel a little better as time goes on and the bruising and swelling improves.
+It can feel hard to imagine that you will feel a little better as time goes on and the bruising and swelling improve.

 Your family and friends may not know what to say to you.
 They won't want to make you anxious or upset.
 You may prefer to bring up the subject and let them know how you are feeling.
 It is a good idea to keep regularly looking at your face in the mirror.